 This is technique is best conducted by gathering relative information on fraud risks from various sources within the company and industry.
 By doing this, you can determine the totality of fraud risks threatening the organization, as well as the impact of opportunities, incentives, pressures, and rationalization that lead to fraud.

 However, if you want to practice fraud prevention that’s proactive and effective, the best way to pre-empt employee fraud is to start with your hiring process.

 For more information and inquiries about employee fraud prevention and preemployment tests, don’t hesitate to contact Aptitude today.

-Here are some fraud prevention strategies your recruitment team can easily implement in their methods.
+Here are some employee fraud prevention strategies your recruitment team can easily implement.

-For the banking and finance sectors, ask candidates to submit personal credit reports.
-This is good practice, regardless of whether or not the candidate will be handling cash or money as part of their duties.
+For companies in the banking and finance sectors, you should ask your candidates to submit a Veritas Credit Test.
+This is good practice, regardless of whether or not the individual will be handling cash or money as part of their duties.
 But this is especially crucial for positions such as treasurers, tellers, and auditors.

 If the candidate has credit or financial problems in their personal lives, you can’t rule out the reason that it will bleed into their job and professional performance.
-You don’t want to be a victim of your employee’s problems.
+After all, you don’t want to be a victim of your employee’s problems.

 Call All References

-Most employers and HR teams ask for educational background and degrees.
-How many recruiters actually call the college or university to verify if the degrees stated by the applicant on their resume are legitimate?
-Very few.
+Most employers and HR teams ask for applicants’ educational backgrounds and degrees.
+However, very few recruiters actually call the college or university to verify the legitimacy of the information provided by the candidate.

 Invest in Integrity Testing